 In fact, users won’t even be aware of folders they aren’t invited to, nor will they be aware of folders above that which they’ve been given access to if their access is granted at the subfolder level.

 While you can’t delete an external user’s account, you can determine what access they have to your content.
 You can also remove them from your network or invite them as a managed user.

 The default access level for folder collaborators is Editor, a good starting point for most managed users.
 An editor can upload, download, preview, share, edit and delete files, but does not have access to the folder’s security settings.
 The access level allows them to work in a folder and create subfolders inside it.

 The other access levels are useful when you want to invite an external user, as they allow you to closely tailor the user’s permissions to suit your needs.
 For example, the Uploader role only allows the user to upload content.

-If you’re creating a Virtual Deal Room, consider assigning the Viewer role to collaborators in the deal room folder – for more information about VDRs, check out our Virtual Deal Room Best Practices guide.
+If you’re creating a Virtual Deal Room, consider assigning the Viewer role to collaborators in the deal room folder.

-Here’s a handy chart that describes the various roles and their permissions:
+This chart describes the various roles and their permissions:

 If you’re deleting a user who does not own any files in Box, you can simply open their user profile, look to the Edit User Account Details section, then click Delete this user.
 A dialog box will open, asking you to confirm: